sundayezeilo/js-weather-app/README.md

-# PROJECT: WEATHER APP

-### What I built

-> A weather app where users can search and retrieve weather information of any given city around the world.
+### A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript.

 ### Project screenshot